ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 ## Configuration

-Before you can start using Ark Core you will need to publish the configuration of the network you wish to operate on.
+Before you can start using ARK Core you will need to publish the configuration of the network you wish to operate on.

 ```bash
 ark config:publish